-If you do make the drastic decision to bug out with your family, then you have a lot of packing considerations for preparations.
+If you make the drastic decision to bug out with your family, you have many packing considerations.

 BOB Weight for Kids

-The ideal bug out backpack weight for adults is no more than ¼ of their bodyweight.
-However, children have flexible spines which can be damaged by heavy packs.
+The ideal bug out backpack weight for adults is no more than ¼ of their body weight.
+However, children have flexible spines which heavy packs can damage.
 Heavy packs also throw off their balance and make trekking difficult.

 This weight will fill up quickly.
-Thus, you’ll see why it is so important to divide up emergency gear amongst families members.
+Thus, you’ll see why it is so important to divide up emergency gear amongst family members.